CrumpLab/cognition/docs/textbook/C5_Associations.md

 We will elaborate on reaction time methods in the next chapter.
 For now, it is worth pointing out two aspects of this measurement tool for understanding how cognitive processes might work.
 First, it is possible to measure reliable differences in reaction times when people complete particular tasks.
 For example, Cattell estimated that 400 milliseconds were needed to see and read a word, and that pictures took a little bit longer.
 Second, it is possible to speculate about the individual components of processing that account for the total reaction time.
 For example, Cattell divides up the reaction time for a word into physiological factors and time taken up be seeing the word, followed by the time taken to search and recall the name of the word, and finally the time taken to form the action to say the word.

 In the remainder of the paper, Cattell gave subjects an association task that involved 1) receiving a cue/prompt, and 2) responding with a known association to the cue.
 For example, participants were shown a picture and asked to name in their first or second language.
 Cattell found faster picture naming in a first than second language, and argued that people had more practice naming objects in their first than second language.
 Another study simply measured the times associated remembering different kinds of facts given a cue.
 For example, the cue was a city, and subjects had to remember the country it was in.
 Or, the cue was a month, and subjects recalled what season it was in, or the preceding, or following month.
 Cattell reported average reaction times and showed consistent differences depending on the cue and associative response.
 Cattell speculated that different reaction times reflected corresponding differences in the mental operations needed to carry out each task.

 ## Thorndike's puzzle boxes

-[Edward Thorndike](https://en.wikipedia.org/wiki/Edward_Thorndike) (1874-1949) was a student of Cattell who took some of the first experimental approaches to investigating associative processes in non-human animals ^[Thorndike also followed Cattell in becoming a strong proponent and public figure in the American eugenics movement].
+[Edward Thorndike](https://en.wikipedia.org/wiki/Edward_Thorndike) (1874-1949) was a student of Cattell who took some of the first experimental approaches to investigating associative processes in non-human animals [^c5_associations-3].

+[^c5_associations-3]: Thorndike also followed Cattell in becoming a strong proponent and public figure in the American eugenics movement

-::: floatrightbox25
+::: {.floatrightbox25}
 **Edward Thorndike**

 <img src="imgs/Edward_thorndike.png" width="100%" />
 :::

 Thorndike viewed previous claims about animal cognition as belonging to two wildly different camps, with almost no middle ground, or evidence to interrogate the claims.
 In one camp, animals might be near human, potentially being able to reason and form associations on par with people.
 In the other camp, animals might be simple reflex machines and nothing more.

 Here are a few choice quotes from Thorndik's doctoral thesis [@thorndikeAnimalIntelligenceExperimental1898] that illustrate his thinking and approach to the study of animal intelligence.